 Sharing knowledge and passion for the natural world is a role we take to heart, not only for kids, but for adults, too.
-Our region has a wealth of expert ecologists, botanists, birders, scientists, geographers and just about every other kind of expert you can imagine.
-We have two outstanding programs to educate and engage people of all ages in the wonders that surround us every day.
+Our region has a wealth of expert ecologists, botanists, birders, scientists, geographers, and just about every other kind of expert you can imagine.
+We have outstanding programs including Loving the Land, community hikes, and stewardship days to educate and engage people of all ages in the wonders that surround us.

 Loving the Land